In this guide we’ll take a look at the best microchip cat flaps for the UK market.

-This is the most expensive of the cat flaps I have reviewed.
+This SureFlap Microchip Pet Door is the most expensive of the cat flaps I have reviewed.
 However, it does have some great features.
 I particularly like the ‘curfew mode’ which means you can programme the door to lock and unlock at certain times which I found useful as I like to keep my little queen cat in at night.
 This product also comes with a collar tag which would be useful for anyone who has a cat without a microchip.

-It can be programmed to keep certain cats indoors, which is useful if you have an upcoming vet appointment or one of your cats is injured or sick.
+This microchip cat flap can be programmed to keep certain cats indoors, which is useful if you have an upcoming vet appointment or one of your cats is injured or sick.
 This functionality really makes this one of the best microchip cat flap products on the market.

 It requires 4 C cell batteries which will last for up to a year.
 These are a little more expensive than the AA batteries required for some other microchip cat flaps, but this does not add up to much more expense over the course of a year.